The64thGamer/cheeseepedia/content/photos/zrr-nvzi7jd7ra8bgrpvavif.md

 categories = ["Pizza Time Theatre"] pages = ["The Great All-American Pizza Show!
-(Commercial)"] startDate = "" description = "A storyboard of the opening shots of the commercial, 1979."
+(Commercial)"] startDate = ""
 +++
+A storyboard of the opening shots of the commercial, 1979.